 Just as the others shown, here there is also a companion(?) piece in the opposite orientation.
 Neither one mentioned markings or stamps in their descriptions.

-Is it just me, or does this young lady look rather annoyed (at least, in the first photo?)
+Is it just me, or does this young lady look rather annoyed?
 A member of the bourgeoise rather than the aristocracy, her cap makes her a bit shorter than the others shown… about 21″-22″ high.
-Two of the three examples cited having an incised date of 1873 along with the Paul Duboy signature.
-The one with the pink scarf was also noted as being “secured to a later round custom walnut foot.”
+All three examples have an incised date of 1873 along with the Paul Duboy name.
+The one with the pale mauve scarf was noted as being “secured to a later round custom walnut foot.”

 This bust seems to portray a lady of slightly more mature years – to my eyes, at least.
 This piece is just shy of being 19″ high.